 To set or change the configuration, press the UP/ DOWN to select SATA-Mode and then press the ENT to accept the selection.

-ArrowKey Or AZ:Move Cursor, Enter:Select, ESC:Escape, L:Line Draw, X:Redraw
+ArrowKey Or AZ:Move Cursor, Enter:Select, ESC:Escape, L:Line Draw, X:Redraw necessary to prove the RAID subsystem functions.

 5.5.5.7 HDD Read Ahead Cache